Who wins the Luka Doncic vs. Jerami Grant matchup in tonight's game?

 Luka Doncic vs. Jerami Grant and the Portland Trail Blazers: Stats, Projections and Game Preview

-Jerami Grant's Portland Trail Blazers (9-23) and Luka Doncic's Dallas Mavericks (19-15) play at American Airlines Center on Wednesday, January 3, tipping off at 8:30 PM ET.
+Luka Doncic leads the Dallas Mavericks (20-15) into a home game against the Portland Trail Blazers (9-24) at American Airlines Center on Friday, at 8:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!